systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add an `AWS IAM Service Principal` within the `ecs-tasks-service` AWS IAM Role frame.

-Set the component name to `ecs-tasks.amazonaws.com`.
+Set the Component name to `ecs-tasks.amazonaws.com`.

 Set the `Service` to `ecs-tasks.amazonaws.com`.

-Connect the `Principal` output socket of the `ecs-tasks.amazonaws.com` AWS IAM AWS Service Principal to the `Principal` input socket of your `ecs-tasks-assume-role-policy` AWS IAM Policy Statement.
+Connect the `Principal` Output Socket of the `ecs-tasks.amazonaws.com` AWS IAM AWS Service Principal to the `Principal` Input Socket of your `ecs-tasks-assume-role-policy` AWS IAM Policy Statement.

-### Create a Security Group component for the Application
+### Create a Security Group Component for the Application

 ![create-security-group-for-application](./aws-ecs/create-security-group-for-application.png)

 Add a `Security Group` to your `VPC How-to` vpc frame.

-Set the component name to `container-sg`
+Set the Component name to `container-sg`

 Set the `GroupName` to `container-sg`.

 Set the `Description` to be `Container Security Group`

-### Create an Ingress Rule component for the Application
+### Create an Ingress Rule Component for the Application

 ![create-ingress-rule-for-application.png](./aws-ecs/create-ingress-rule-for-application.png)

 Add a `Security Group Rule (Ingress)` to your `VPC How-to` vpc frame.

-Set the component name to be `container-80-ingress`.
+Set the Component name to be `container-80-ingress`.

 Set the `Description` to be `Ingress to allow access to port 80`.

 Set the `TrafficPort` to be `80/tcp`.

-Connect the `Security Group ID` output socket of `container-sg` component to the `Security Group ID` input socket of this`container-80-ingress` component.
+Connect the `Security Group ID` Output Socket of `container-sg` Component to the `Security Group ID` Input Socket of this`container-80-ingress` Component.

-Connect the `Security Group ID` output socket of `alb-sg` component to the `Source Traffic Security Group ID` input socket of this `container-80-ingress` component.
+Connect the `Security Group ID` Output Socket of `alb-sg` Component to the `Source Traffic Security Group ID` Input Socket of this `container-80-ingress` Component.

 ### Create an ECS Cluster